 This is one festival that I have had on my bucket list for years – ever since I moved to PNG – and I’m planning to attend in 2020.

 How to visit: This is one of the trickier festivals to visit independently, as far as I can figure out.
-The Sepik River Crocodile Festival lists several tour providers (all local) on their website.
-Each can arrange access to the festival, boat transportation and accommodation in villages.
+Contact the Sepik River Crocodile Festival for recommendations for tour providers that can arrange access to the festival, boat transportation and accommodation in villages.

 If you want to visit independently, your best bet is to fly into Wewak and then negotiate river transportation with someone as well as paying locals to stay overnight and for food.
 Bring plenty of kina with you.